kmccol1/kyle-mccolgan/README.md

 A C++ network scanner using libpcap to detect active hosts on a network.
 This project strengthens network security by helping identify unauthorized or suspicious devices in real-time.

 ### 2. [Portfolio Website](https://kmccol1.github.io/kyle-mccolgan)
 This website is built with HTML and CSS and is fully responsive, showcasing my web development skills.
-Check out the source code in this repository.
+Check out the source code in this very repository.

 ## Technologies Used